TheCodingJsoftware/Hutterite-Bookshelf-Text-Scripts/README.md

 - Yes!
 Once the app is in a stable version, Support will be added for Windows and soon IOS!

 ### Why is the app so big in size?
 - Due to the nature of being built in a Game Engine it makes it harder to optimize the size of the app.
 We are working very hard and are making headways to get the app under 15mb.
-Alot of the size is the Game Engines code itself.
+Alot of the size is the game engines code itself.
 Because it does not use Android's native support.

 ### Why is the app laggy when viewing long songs?
 - Simple answer: